pawoods/spring-valley/README.md

     - Update or delete my details, including recipes I have created.
     - Add/remove likes to recipes and view list of liked recipes on my profile page.

-3. Super user (in addition to registered user)
+3. Super user (in addition to registered user) - I should...

     - Add new categories for use on recipes with a consistent submission form.
-    - Update of delete category information on all categories and have changes show up across all existing applicable tags.
+    - Update or delete category information on all categories and have changes show up across all existing applicable tags.
     - See a visual badge on my profile page to denote super user status.

-4. Admin user (in addition to super user)
+4. Admin user (in addition to super user) - I should...
     - Have full access to update or delete recipes and categories directly from the cards.
+    - See a page of all users with options to update details or delete users.
     - See dedicated buttons for changing the super user and admin status of all users.
-    - See a page of all users with options to update details or delete users.
     - See a page of messages sent through the contact page.
     - See a visual badge on my profile page to denote admin user status.